hidef/SpeakOut/docs/terms.md

 ### 5\.
 Accuracy of data

-The messages transmitted by and stored in Noti could include transposition errors from the verbal input received by Alexa.
+The messages transmitted by and stored in SpeakOut could include transposition errors from the verbal input received by Alexa.
 This include errors in message content and errors in message addressing.
 HiDef Software Ltd does not warrant that any of the data transmitted and stored by the service is an accurate representation of the intended data.
 HiDef Software Ltd may make changes to the data stored in, and functions provided by at any time without notice.
 However HiDef Software Ltd does not make any commitment to update function or service.

 ### 6\.
 Content